Best Website Builders for Lawyers & Attorneys

 Do I need separate software for client intake management?

 Not with FlashCrafter.
-The built-in GoHighLevel CRM handles lead capture, qualification, follow-up automation, and consultation scheduling—all integrated with your website.
+The built-in Full CRM handles lead capture, qualification, follow-up automation, and consultation scheduling—all integrated with your website.
 Other platforms require separate CRM subscriptions that add $50-$200 per month to your costs and require manual integration.

 Ready to Grow Your Legal Practice?

 Join attorneys across the country who have launched professional, bar-compliant websites with FlashCrafter.
 Get your complete marketing system live in 48 hours and start generating qualified leads this week.
+Want more SEO and marketing tips?
+Read our research-backed blog.